Expenses (Better Call Saul): Plot

 Jimmy McGill picks up garbage as part of his community service.
 At the same time, he uses his cell phone to conduct business for his television advertising company "Saul Goodman Productions".
 At the end of his four-hour shift, his supervisor credits Jimmy with only thirty minutes.
 Jimmy shoots a commercial for a reclining chair store but the owner declines Jimmy's offer to shoot more.
 Jimmy gives Kim Wexler the money for his share of their office expenses, which concerns her because she thinks he might be exhausting his savings.

 Paige Novick praises Kim's cross-examination of Chuck McGill at the hearing, which led to Chuck's meltdown.
 (Note: As depicted in "Chicanery") Kim expresses regret for having destroyed Chuck's reputation.
 During dinner with Jimmy, Kim briefly plays along with a con but makes sure he knows they are not going to follow through.
-When Kim wonders whether they did the right thing by causing Chuck's meltdown, Jimmy replies that what happened to Chuck was Chuck's fault.
+When Kim wonders whether they did the right thing by causing Chuck's meltdown, Jimmy replies that what happened was Chuck's own fault.

 Jimmy tries to obtain a refund on his malpractice insurance premium.
 The agent is unable to comply because he needs to be covered if someone accuses him of past malpractice while his license is suspended.
-The agent also informs Jimmy that his premium will rise by 150% after he is reinstated.
-Jimmy begins crying and mentions Chuck's mental breakdown.
-He sneers as he leaves, aware that he has caused Chuck trouble.
+Jimmy begins crying and mentions Chuck's mental breakdown; he sneers as he leaves, aware that he has caused a problem for Chuck.

 Nacho Varga breaks into Daniel Wormald's house and offers him $20,000 to obtain empty capsules that look like Hector Salamanca's nitroglycerin.
-Mike Ehrmantraut helps construct a playground for Stacey Ehrmantraut's church and accepts help from other support group members, including Anita.
+Mike Ehrmantraut helps construct a playground for Stacey's church and accepts help from other support group members, including Anita.
 That night, Daniel asks Mike to be his bodyguard again, but Mike refuses.

 At the support group, Mike befriends Anita after she recounts how her husband mysteriously disappeared.
-The story compels Mike to agree to protect Daniel when he meets Nacho.
+The story persuades Mike to protect Daniel when he meets Nacho.
 Nacho tells Mike that Hector wants to use his father's shop as a front but that his father would refuse and go to the police, which would cause Hector to kill him.
 Nacho intends to kill Hector by switching his heart medication for fakes.
-Mike then advises Nacho that if Hector dies, Nacho should replace the fakes with Hector's real medication so the cause of his death will not be obvious.
+Mike advises Nacho that if Hector dies, Nacho should replace the fakes with Hector's real medication so the cause of his death will not be obvious.